 #> to distinguish them from regular comments.

 This book was authored using R Markdown, using bookdown, inside RStudio.
-The website is hosted with Netlify, and automatically updated after every commit by Travis-CI.
+The website is hosted with Netlify, and automatically updated after every commit by GitHub actions.
 The complete source is available from GitHub.

 This version of the book was built with: